top of page

 And I’ve learned how to stand in the middle of the unknown without trying to escape it.
 No answers.
 No guarantees.
 Just presence.
 The more I've learned, the less I know.
 And I know I can stay in that place, in peace, and not need to find an answer.

-There’s no medal for that.
-No parade.
 Most of it happened quietly, in the dark, with no one watching.
 Just me and The Gods and the forest floor.
 A process through which I learned who I am and how to love who I am without judgement.
 With acceptance.

 But I didn’t do it alone.